Junction Boulevard Commercial District Assessment

 Client: Savarino Companies and Niagara Frontier Transportation Authority

-Place Solutions Group worked with Project for Public Spaces, David O'Neil, and Funchitecture to create a new plan for the Maine Market, transforming a historic complex of industrial buildings into a new public market that will also serve as the heart of a new mixed-use development on the Portland waterfront.
-Our specific focus was on the layout of a market district, and its public spaces for outdoor markets, a beer garden, cafes, and a wide range of public and private events.
+Place Solutions Group worked with Project for Public Spaces, David O'Neil, and Funchitecture to create a plan for the Maine Market District, transforming a historic complex of industrial buildings into a new public market district.
+Our specific focus was on the layout of the district's public spaces for outdoor markets, a beer garden, cafes, and a wide range of public and private events.

 Client: Portland Foreside Development

 In 2011, there was a decision by Hanoi Government to replace markets in the inner city with supermarkets and commercial centers as they thought those to be more “modern.”
 In response, the HealthBridge Foundation of Canada's local Hanoi office conducted a “Save the Markets” campaign and was successful in changing the government’s decision.

 While abandoning this approach, the question still remained: what should happen with the 350 wet markets in central Hanoi and surrounding districts?
 How can you "modernize" these traditional markets while still retaining their authenticity and core reason for being?